Shrey719/CRSH2TTY/Docs/writeup.md

 It works on v31.
 (You can tell it's unenrolled because of the "browse as Guest" button) So this is officially universal!\
 \
-But why would you name it CRSH2TTY?\
+But why would we name it CRSH2TTY?\
 Let's start with CRSH1TTY.
 CRSH1TTY itself was *not* a good exploit at all.
 It required a near infinite amount of time due how it works:\
 3 codes get processed > Wait 10 secs > Roll code > Repeat indefinitely\
 This means that, since it's always rolling, there's a non-zero chance you can hit a past code multiple times.
-CRSH1TTY is very slow.\
+It's *very* slow.\
 \
 Because of this, CRSH2TTY is a funny name - and for the fact it's pronounced "sea-are-shh-tootie".
 Plus, I could talk about it publicly and no one would think it's real!
 I feel like the name just *works*, due to CRSH1TTY taking at least 19k years to perform and CRSH2TTY taking at least 15 hours to perform.
 And 15 hours isn't *that* bad considering you can do it on a weekend, but even though it's nowhere near as fast as other exploits, it's  still a *universal*, *USB-less* exploit that works on *all* versions, *and* supports re-enrollment.\
 "Universal" in this sense means that it works on *every* Chromebook *ever made*.\